19hours/sg-statutes/Acts/Town Councils Act.md

 (8) The by-laws of a Town Council in force on the date of publication shall be published annually in book form and copies thereof shall be made available for purchase at a reasonable price by members of the public.

-(9) Any person who commits a breach of any of the by-laws made by a Town Council or makes default in complying with any of the by-laws, and every person who is knowingly a party to the breach or default shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000.
+(9) Any person who commits a breach of any of the by-laws made by a Town Council or makes default in complying with any of the by-laws made by a Town Council for the purpose in subsection (1) or makes default in complying with any of those by-laws, and every person who is knowingly a party to the breach or default shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000.

 [37/96]

+[Act 17 of 2017 wef 01/05/2017]

 (10) In this section, “flat” includes any stall in any market or food centre of the Board.